Updated: May 2021, August 2021, January 2022

 Most importantly, be prepared to reevaluate your processes and procedures.
 Make periodic changes to your process documentation to make it more efficient.

 Cash Flow Implications of Accurate Inventory

 An accurate inventory will help you with cash flow because you can negotiate cost and payment terms depending on the frequency and volume of your sales.
-For example; If you sell widgets faster than bottles then you need different payment term for bottles – for widgets you can possibly pay faster and for bottles you will need more time.
+For example; If you sell widgets faster than bottles then you need different payment terms for bottles – for widgets you can possibly pay faster and for bottles you will need more time.
 Also, reordering can be managed tightly, you can sell bottles as delivery only sales instead of stocking them.

 Accurate Inventory will improve your customer’s experience, allowing you to quickly answer customer queries when they call in to inquire about the availability of various products.
 This will mean you can deal with more customers, ultimately translating into greater profit.

-Accurate Inventory provides a proven framework to keep more cash in your business, either by ordering only fast moving products and/or negotiating appropriate payment terms – ultimately reducing cash related catch22 moments.
+Accurate Inventory provides a proven framework to keep more cash in your business, either by ordering only fast-moving products and/or negotiating appropriate payment terms – ultimately reducing cash related catch22 moments.